sumanpaudel1997/search-engine/README.md

 # Mini Search Engine
-These a python search engine that can answer any question related to particualr field .
+These a python search engine that can answer any question related to particular field .